What is Burkholderia cepacia?

-How Can CPT Labs Assist with your Burkholderia cepacia testing?
+How Can CPTSM Labs Assist with your Burkholderia cepacia testing?

 Services Provided by CPTSM Labs

-The Microbiology Department at CPT Labs performs all the Antimicrobial Preservative Effectiveness and can also include Burkholderia cepacia in this testing as an additional organism.
+The Microbiology Department at CPTSM Labs performs all the Antimicrobial Preservative Effectiveness and can also include Burkholderia cepacia in this testing as an additional organism.
 Many more microbiological testing services are also provided, and a full list may be found at www.cptclabs.com.

-In addition to Antimicrobial Preservative Effectiveness testing, other supporting departments are available at CPT to provide the ultimate in product support.
+In addition to Antimicrobial Preservative Effectiveness testing, other supporting departments are available at CPTSM to provide the ultimate in product support.